Thirty Gaddafi fighters found dead at Tripoli camp

 Rebels are suspicious of people from sub-Saharan Africa because some have fought on the side of Gaddafi's forces.

-(Reporting by Peter Graff, additional reporting by Tom Miles in Geneva; Writing by Giles Elgood; Editing by Matthew Jones)
+(Reporting by Peter Graff; Writing by Giles Elgood and Richard Valdmanis; editing by Matthew Jones)